tobami/littlechef/README.md

 It all starts in the **kitchen**, which you should keep under version control:

 * `auth.cfg`: Authentication information needed to be able to connect to the nodes
 * `nodes/`: After recipes are run on [Nodes][], their configuration is stored here.
 You can manually edit them or even add new ones.
-Note that LittleChef will use the file name as the hostname or IP to connect to the node
+The name of a node should be its fqdn
 * `cookbooks/`: This will be your [Cookbooks][] repository
 * `site-cookbooks/`: Here you can override upstream cookbooks (Opscode's, for example)
 * `roles/`: Where Chef [Roles][] are defined
 * `data_bags/`: Chef [Data Bags][].
 JSON databag items.
-Search is supported.
+Search is supported

 Whenever you apply a recipe to a node, all cookbooks, roles and databags are rsynced to that node, to the `/tmp/chef-solo/` directory.
 A node.json file gets created on the fly and uploaded, and Chef Solo gets executed at the remote node, using node.json as the node configuration and the pre-installed solo.rb for Chef Solo configuration.

-The result is that you can play as often with your recipes and nodes as you want, without having to worry about a central Chef repository, Chef server nor anything else.
-You can make small changes to your cookbooks and test them again and again without having to commit the changes.
-You commit to your repo only when you want.
-LittleChef brings sanity to cookbook development.
+The result is that you can then configure your nodes exactly when and how you want by using the `fix` command, all without needing a Chef Server.
+And all your infrastructure, including your nodes, will be in code, revision controlled.

 #### Data bag Search ####

 Chef Solo does not currently (as of 0.10.4) support data bag search.
-LittleChef adds search support by dynamically synching a [cookbook library that implements search][], (in addition to allowing `chef_environment` be set as an attribute).
+LittleChef adds search support by automatically adding to your node cookbooks a
+[cookbook library that implements search][].

 Thus, most examples in the [search wiki page][] are now possible, including the following example: `search(:users, "married:true AND age:35")`

 #### Environments ####

-Chef Solo does not support Environments, but as mentioned above, the cookbook library LittleChef adds allows to set the `chef_environment` attribute in a role or node.
+Chef Solo does not support Environments, but, similarly as in the search case, LittleChef will automatically add a cookbook library that will let you define `chef_environment` in a role or node.

 #### Node Search ####